evhub/coconut/DOCS.md

 ### `case`

 Coconut's `case` statements are an extension of Coconut's `match` statements for use when many matches are to be attempted against one object, and only one should succeed.
 Each pattern in a case block is checked until a match is found, and then the corresponding body is executed, and the case block terminated.
-The syntax for case blocks is:
+The syntax for case blocks is
 ```
 case <value>:
     match <pattern> [if <cond>]: